 In healthcare, one of the important applications is surgical planning.
-Fracktal Technologies'services were used for detecting cancer recently.
+Fractal Technologies'services were used for detecting cancer recently.
 "We scanned the affected organ after which an image was 3D printed using our printers and software.
-In the model, the cancer-affected cells were not as solid as the affected areas and the doctors could plan their surgery accordingly," Aniket Jotwani, chief marketing officer, Fracktal Technologies, said.
+In the model, the cancer-affected cells were not as solid as the affected areas and the doctors could plan their surgery accordingly," Aniket Jotwani, chief marketing officer, Fractal Technologies, said.

-Material 3D printing has widespread use in making customised dental implants, prosthetic arms or limbs.
-"3D printing helps in customised orthopaedic requests.
+Material 3D printing has widespread use in making customized dental implants, prosthetic arms, or limbs.
+"3D printing helps in customized orthopedic requests.
 Hospitals do not buy 3D printers, but take the help of experts like us to create the structures," said Arun Chandru, co-founder, Pandorum Technologies.

-Hospitals initially are reluctant to take to 3D printing, because the procedure is not standardised.
+Hospitals initially are reluctant to take to 3D printing, because the procedure is not standardized.
 "For a cast, the procedures are not too complex; hence hospitals are more ready.
 But when it comes to having a 3D printed organ, they are cautious," said Chandru.
-The government funded startup developed a 3D printed liver tissue in December 2015.
+The government-funded startup developed a 3D printed liver tissue in December 2015.

-Jotwani from Fracktal Technologies adds that hospitals are not actively looking for 3D printing solutions as the indsutry is self sufficient.
+Jotwani from Fractal Technologies adds that hospitals are not actively looking for 3D printing solutions as the industry is self-sufficient.
 "One of the main challenges we faced was to get an entry point into the system given that the technology is new and untested," he said.